 (b) in relation to part of a lot, has the meaning given in section 13.

 [Clause 1 amended by No. 40 of 2003 s.
 6; No. 12 of 2004 s.
 5; No. 12 of 2005 s.
 5; No. 38 of 2005 s.
 15; No. 31 of 2006 s.
 27; No. 60 of 2006 s.
-142(2).]
+142(2); No. 30 of 2008 s.
+18(2).]

 2. Lots and parcels of land

+(1) In this Act unless the contrary intention appears —

-(1) A reference to a lot of land is a reference to a defined portion of land —
+lot means a defined portion of land —

-(a) that is depicted on a plan or diagram deposited with the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 and for which a separate Crown grant, certificate of Crown land title, qualified certificate of Crown land title, or certificate of title has been or can be issued, registered or depicted on a subdivisional plan or diagram, whether so exhibited or deposited or not; and

-(b) that is approved by the Town Planning Board or the Western Australian Planning Commission, as the case requires, (whether the approval was given before or after the commencement of the Town Planning and Development Act Amendment Act 1956).

-(2) A reference to a lot of land includes a reference to the whole of any land that is the subject of —
+(a) which is the whole of the land the subject of —

-(a) a Crown grant issued under the Land Act 1933 4;
+(i) a Crown grant issued under the Land Act 1933; or

-(b) a certificate of Crown land title, or qualified certificate of Crown land title, created and registered under the Transfer of Land Act 1893;
+(ii) a certificate of title registered under the Transfer of Land Act 1893; or

-(c) a certificate of title registered under the Transfer of Land Act 1893;
+(iii) a certificate of Crown land title or qualified certificate of Crown land title, created and registered under the Transfer of Land Act 1893; or

-(d) a survey into a location or lot under section 27(2) of the Land Administration Act 1997;
+(iv) a survey into a location or lot under the Land Administration Act 1997 section 27(2); or

-(e) a part-lot shown on a plan of subdivision or diagram deposited with the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5;
+(v) a part-lot shown on a diagram or plan of survey of a subdivision deposited with the Land Information Authority; or

-(f) a conveyance registered under the Registration of Deeds Act 1856;
+(vi) a conveyance registered under the Registration of Deeds Act 1856; or

-(g) a lot depicted on a strata plan; or
+(vii) a lot depicted on a strata plan or survey strata plan where the land the subject of the plan has been subdivided within the meaning given in clause 3(1)(d) or (e); or

-(h) an entitlement to occupy a non-strata home unit.
+(viii) an entitlement to occupy a non-strata home unit;

+or

+(b) depicted on a plan or diagram available from, or deposited with, the Land Information Authority and for which a separate Crown grant or certificate of title has been or can be issued; or

+(c) depicted on a diagram or plan of survey of a subdivision approved by the Western Australian Planning Commission.

+[(2) deleted]

 (3) If 2 or more lots of land in the same ownership have common boundaries, the Commissioner may treat the lots as a single property for valuation and assessment if it is appropriate to do so.

-(4) However, for the purpose of determining the use of a lot or parcel of private residential property, 2 or more lots of land are not to be treated as a single private residential property unless the Commissioner is satisfied that the lot or lots on which the private residence is constructed and each other lot are established, and used by the individuals who reside there, as one integrated area that constitutes the place of residence.
+(4) However, for the purpose of determining the use of a lot or parcel of private residential property, 2 or more lots of land are not to be treated as a single private residential property unless the Commissioner is satisfied that the lot or lots on which the private residence is constructed (the home lot) and each other lot (the other lots)are established, and used by the individuals who reside there, as one integrated area that constitutes the place of residence.